The NMHSPF is an iterative model and will continue to be updated to reflect contemporary best practice care and changes in epidemiology.

 The NMHSPF V2.0 was later endorsed as part of the Fifth National Mental Health and Suicide Prevention Plan before a large-scale training roll-out was designed and delivered by the University of Queensland.

 In 2018, the Department of Health commissioned the Australian Institute of Health and Welfare (AIHW) to transition the NMHSPF Planning Support Tool (NMHSPF-PST) to an online Tableau environment.
 Tableau is an interactive data visualisation tool that increases flexibility and access to the planning tool.

 The NMHSPF-PST in Tableau was first released in April 2019, followed by several minor updates.

-Most recently the NMHSPF-PST (V4.0) was updated/released in December 2021 to incorporate several enhancements including new modelling for:
+Most recently the updated NMHSPF-PST (V4.0) was released in December 2021 and incorporated several enhancements including:

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.